A remark on a conjecture of Hain and Looijenga

-Recall the following three conjectures: \begin{enumerate} \item[(A)] $\rrt{g,n}$ is Gorenstein with socle in degree~$g-2+n-\delta_{0g}$. \item[(B)] $\rct{g,n}$ is Gorenstein with socle in degree~$2g-3+n$. \item[(C)] $\rbar{g,n}$ is Gorenstein with socle in degree~$3g-3+n$. \end{enumerate} In the case~$g=0$, the three conjectures coincide and have been proved by Keel [K].
+In the case~$g=0$, the three conjectures coincide and have been proved by Keel [K].
 Conjecture (A) in the case~$n=0$ is due to the author [F1] and is true for~$g\le23$.
-Hain and Looijenga [HL] raised (C) as a question and (A), (B), and (C) were formulated in [P] (see also [FP1], [F2]).
+Hain and Looijenga [HL] raised (C) as a question and (A), (B), and (C) were formulated in [Pa] (see also [FP1], [F2]).

 Hain and Looijenga also introduce a compactly supported version of the tautological algebra: they define~$\rcsm{g,n}$ as the set of elements in~$\rbar{g,n}$ that restrict trivially to the Deligne-Mumford boundary (i.e., the pull-back via any standard map from a product of moduli spaces~$\mbar{g_i,n_i}$ onto the closure of a boundary stratum vanishes).
 It is a graded ideal in~$\rbar{g,n}$ and a module over~$\rsm{g,n}$.
 They then formulate the following conjecture in the case~$n=0$: \begin{co}[Hain and Looijenga~\cite{HL}] The intersection pairings